-Recalling Resolution 10.261 on minimizing the risk of poisoning to migratory birds, which called on the Scientific Council and the Secretariat to establish an intersessional working group, the Preventing Poisoning Working Group,
+Recalling Resolution 10.261 on minimizing the risk of poisoning to migratory birds, which called on the Scientific Council and the Secretariat to establish an intersessional working group, the Preventing Poisoning Working Group, and a product of this group UNEP/CMS/COP11/Inf.34 Review of the Ecological Effects of Poisoning on Migratory Birds which was funded by the UK and defined the future focus of the group and specifically its guidelines.

 The following amendments are proposed in preambular paragraph 15 of the draft Resolution (page 7 of the document):

-Recalling that the diclofenac molecule contributed to the catastrophic collapse of vulture populations of the Gyps species in South Asia and concerned that other new non-steroidal anti-inflammatory drug (NSAID) molecules in use, can have a similar effect on Vulture species or other scavenging raptors
+Recalling that the diclofenac molecule was the principal cause of the catastrophic collapse of vulture populations of the Gyps species in South Asia and concerned that other new non-steroidal anti-inflammatory drug (NSAID) molecules in use, including aceclofenac, ketoprofen, nimesulide and flunixin, have a similar effect on Vulture species or other scavenging raptors

 And add another preambular paragraph 16 thereunder (on page 7 of the document):

-consequent 4.7 per cent
+Acknowledging recent research work by environmental economists that provides strong evidence that the impact of veterinary diclofenac on vultures in India was also associated with consequent substantial effects on human health, including large4.7 per cent increases in human death rates in the period 2000-2005,

 The following amendments are proposed in preambular paragraph 18 of the draft Resolution (page 7 of the document):

-Acknowledging the Ramsar Convention’s Resolution XI.12 on ecosystem approaches to wetlands and health, which recognize the interactions between disease – including poisoning – in wildlife, human and domestic animals, which stresses the urgent need to ensure that policy responses are better integrated in a ‘One Health’ approach across these sectors for most effective outcomes,
+Acknowledging the Ramsar Convention’s Resolution XI.12 on ecosystem approaches to wetlands and health, and CMS Resolution 12.6 (RevCOP14) on Wildlife Health and Migratory Species which recognizes the interactions between disease – including poisoning – in wildlife, human and domestic animals, which stresses the urgent need to ensure that policy responses are better integrated in a ‘One Health’ approach across these sectors for most effective outcomes,

 The following amendments are proposed in preambular paragraph 19 of the draft Resolution (page 7 of the document):

-Acknowledging also the Resolutions of the International Union for Conservation of Nature (IUCN) World Conservation Congress WCC-2016-Res-014 on combatting the illegal poisoning of wildlife, WCC-2016-Res-022 on conservation measures for vultures, including banning the use of veterinary diclofenac, and WCC-2016-Res-082 on a path forward to address concerns over the use of lead ammunition in hunting,
+Acknowledging also the Resolutions of the International Union for Conservation of Nature (IUCN) World Conservation Congress WCC-2016-Res-014 on combatting the illegal poisoning of wildlife, WCC-2016-Res-022 on conservation measures for vultures, including banning the use of veterinary diclofenac, and measures to ensure that other licenced veterinary NSAIDs are not toxic to vultures, and WCC-2016-Res-082 on a path forward to address concerns over the use of lead ammunition in hunting,

 The following amendments are proposed in preambular paragraph 26 of the draft Resolution (page 8 of the document):

-Welcoming the ongoing wider restriction processproposal to amend Annex XVII under the REACH regulation of the EU (Regulation (EC) No 1907/2006) and the opinions adopted in 2022 by the expert committees of the European Chemicals Agency (ECHA), which will be the basis for the European Commission to enact a restriction on lead use in outdoor shooting and fishing in the European Union, and further
+Welcoming the ongoing wider restriction processproposal to amend Annex XVII under the REACH regulation of the EU (Regulation (EC) No 1907/2006) and the opinions adopted in 2022 by the expert committees of the European Chemicals Agency (ECHA), which are the basis for the European Commission to enact restrictions on lead use in outdoor shooting and fishing in the European Union, and further

 The following paragraph 27 of the preamble of the draft Resolution (page 8) is proposed to be deleted:

+WelcomingCommending the decision of the United Kingdom to ban shot containing more than one percent lead and bullets containing more than three percent lead,similar REACH process being undertaken in the United Kingdom to restrict lead ammunition for outdoor shooting,

 The following paragraph is proposed for addition in draft Resolution (page 8 of the document) thereunder:

-some most
+Commending the progress made by the United Kingdom in phasing out the use of lead ammunition.
+On 10 July 2025, the UK Government announced its decision to introduce legislation to restrict some most uses of lead ammunition for outdoor recreational shooting in England, Wales and Scotland.

 Further, it is suggested to retain the fourth from last preambular paragraph on page 9: